NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

 • Injury Caused Significant Damages.
 The patient must have suffered damages as a result of the injury.
 This includes pain and suffering, new medical conditions that are a result of the injury, loss of income and financial hardships, disability or disfigurement and ongoing medical bills.

 • The Statute Of Limitations Was Still In Effect.
-Under Oklahoma law, a person injured by a medical care provider has two years from the date of injury to seek damages.
+Under the Oklahoma statute of limitation law, a person injured by a medical care provider has two years from the date of injury to seek damages.

 The Statute of Limitations is a set of laws that limits the amount of time a person or the legal system has to pursue a case.
 These limitations apply to both civil and criminal law cases.
 These laws are in place to protect all parties in a legal case.

-For medical negligence, Oklahoma law states that the case must be filed within two years of the event that caused them harm.
+For medical negligence, the Oklahoma statute of limitations states that the case must be filed within two years of the event that caused them harm.
 The court feels that any time after this amount would lead to unfair rulings for either party.

 To avoid being denied filing a case for malpractice because you missed the deadline for Medical Malpractice filings, speak with an OKC medical negligence lawyer about your case as soon as possible after the event occurred.